 Students admitted to the Doctoral Programme in Law can complete the degrees of Doctor of Laws and Licentiate of Laws.
 All successful applicants are admitted to complete a doctoral degree, but they can choose to first complete a Licentiate degree.

 The right to complete a degree may only be obtained through an admission procedure.
-The Doctoral Programme in Law uses two of the four annual application periods determined by the University of Helsinki: the second application period of the spring term and the first application period of the autumn.
+The Doctoral Programme has two application periods for doctoral study rights each year – one in the spring and one in the fall.

 The right to complete a Doctor of Laws degree can be granted to applicants who have completed a Master’s or Licentiate degree in law in Finland or abroad, and who are deemed to have sufficient knowledge and skills to complete the doctoral degree and submit a high-quality research plan for a dissertation and an eligible personal study plan (PSP).
 For good reason, the right to study can also be granted based on a Master’s degree in another discipline, provided that the applicant is deemed sufficiently competent to pursue postgraduate studies in law.

 Applicants cannot be granted the right to study unless the Faculty can assign them a supervisor who supports the applicant’s application and agrees to serve as his or her supervisor.